-Visit the spectactular Rainbow Valley with a traditional Aboriginal guide who will explain its significance.
-Enjoy the scenic sandstone bluffs and cliffs in the soft light of the morning or afternoon around sunset.
-The turnoff to the Rainbow Valley Conservation Reserve is 75km south of Alice Springs along the Stuart Highway, an easy but exciting day trip!
+Visit the spectacular Rainbow Valley with an expert Aboriginal guide who will explain its significance for the local Arrernte people.
+Enjoy the scenic sandstone bluffs and cliffs in the soft light of the morning or at sunset.
+An easy but exciting day trip from Alice!

 About the Rainbow Valley

-Rainbow Valley is a living cultural landscape, the traditional country of the Upper Southern Arrernte Aboriginal people.
+Rainbow Valley is a living cultural landscape, the traditional country of the local Arrernte Aboriginal people.
 The Traditional Owners know this place as Wurre, part of Imarnte, the country to which they belong.